Setting A Content Strategy For Your Business

-As the Digital + Social Strategist at Markon Brand Design I’m always looking for ways to capture and visualize my ideas. @@Digital content creation requires strategy as much as it does wordsmithing or design.@@ One has to guide the other and so having long and short term plans are, in my mind, critical.
+As the Digital + Social Strategist at Markon Brands, I’m always looking for ways to capture and visualize my ideas.
+Digital content creation requires strategy as much as it does wordsmithing or design.
+One has to guide the other and so having long and short-term plans are, in my mind, critical.

 In both circumstances, understanding your goals and your audience are essential to developing useful content for both your business and your audience.

 Goal.
 Meet theme.